About the Study

 The young people’s survey has been undertaken with a sample of approximately 200 young people in 2015-16 during their transition from care.
 New participants have been invited with each wave of the study.
 Some participants will have completed up to three online surveys between 2015 and 2018 (i.e. three ‘waves’ of data collection).
 Other young people may complete two surveys or just one.
 Information collected in these waves will provide insights on the pathways and experiences of these young people over time.
 There are two main parts to the survey.

 The short online survey

 The main component of the Survey of Young People is an annual online survey.
 This takes about 30 minutes to complete.
 Participants receive a $50 gift card for completing each annual survey.
 By arrangement, the survey can also be completed with an AIFS researcher over the phone, in person, or in paper format.
-After a participant competes the first survey, we will personally contact them when it is time to do the second and third surveys.

-Follow-up phone surveys
+Follow-up phone interviews

 2. Case file data extract

 The researchers are also analysing an extract of de-identified data (that means, it is anonymous) from the DHHS Client Relationship Information System (CRIS).
 The point of this analysis is see what the whole population of care leavers looks like (e.g. how long most people spend in care and what kinds of placements they were in).
 There is no access to file notes or case notes and researchers are not given young people’s names or identifying details.